Types of Cancer Treated With Brachytherapy

 There are three types of brachytherapy:

-- Permanent implants – After the radiation source is put in place, the applicator is removed and the radiation source remains in the patient’s body for the rest of his or her life.
+- Permanent implants-After the radiation source is put in place, the applicator is removed and the radiation source remains in the patient’s body for the rest of their life.
 Over time, the radiation will gradually weaken and eventually become fully depleted.

 Effectiveness of Brachytherapy

-As compared to EBRT, brachytherapy has been proven to be equally effective for the treatment of many types of cancer.
-What’s more, brachytherapy allows for the more precise delivery of a higher dose of radiation in a shorter period of time and generally causes fewer side effects compared to EBRT.
+Compared to EBRT, brachytherapy has been proven to be equally effective for the treatment of many types of cancer.
+What’s more, brachytherapy allows for the more precise delivery of a higher dose of radiation in a shorter time and generally causes fewer side effects compared to EBRT.